givasile/effector/docs/docs/quickstart/one_click_report.md

 Because effector never sees `y`, importance here is a property of the fitted effect (the dispersion of the mean effect, R13), not a held-out error — so a report needs only the model and the data.
+Both columns are in **target units** (the units contract): importance = how much the feature's mean effect typically moves the prediction; heter = how much a typical instance's effect deviates from that mean.
+Read them against each other — a heter close to the importance means the average effect describes almost no individual.